MicrosoftDocs/sql-docs/docs/t-sql/statements/create-materialized-view-as-select-transact-sql.md

 >[!Note]
 >Although CREATE MATERIALIZED VIEW does not support COUNT, DISTINCT, COUNT(DISTINCT expression), or COUNT_BIG (DISTINCT expression), SELECT queries with these functions can still benefit from materialized views for faster performance as the Synapse SQL optimizer can automatically re-write those aggregations in the user query to match existing materialized views.
 For details, check this article's example section.

-APPROX_COUNT_DISTINCT is not supported by CREATE MATERIALIZED VIEW AS SELECT.
+APPROX_COUNT_DISTINCT is not supported in CREATE MATERIALIZED VIEW AS SELECT.

 Only CLUSTERED COLUMNSTORE INDEX is supported by materialized view.